Showing posts with label Jerry Lee Lewis. Show all posts

 Dining area

-We walked into the museum where we saw more memorabilia that we could possibly see in one day.
-We watched the many tiny trains, twist and turn behind a glass case.
+We walked into the museum, where we saw more memorabilia than we could possibly see in one day.
+We watched the many tiny trains twist and turn behind a glass case.
 I could have watched the trains for hours.

-We talked to both curators, one of the curators ask me where we were from, I told her.
+We talked to both curators.
+One of the curators asked me where we were from, and I told her.

 She asks me if I knew the Dunkin family.

-She said her father-in-law was Colonel Dunkin and he is buried somewhere in South Alabama and she said she was a widow.
+She said her father-in-law was Colonel Dunkin, that he was buried somewhere in South Alabama, and that she was a widow.

 This museum is free to the public.